JetBrains/intellij-sdk-docs/basics/project_structure.md

 Optionally, you can configure individual SDK for each module.

-For more information about SDKs, see [Configuring Global, Project and Module SDKs](https://www.jetbrains.com/idea/help/configuring-global-project-and-module-sdks.html) in *IntelliJ IDEA* Web Help.
+For more information about SDKs, see [Configuring Global, Project and Module SDKs](https://www.jetbrains.com/idea/help/configuring-global-project-and-module-sdks.html) in the *IntelliJ IDEA* Web Help.

 ### Facet

 A _facet_ represents certain configuration, specific for a particular framework/technology, associated with a module.
 A module can have multiple facets.
 E.g. Spring specific configuration is stored in a Spring facet.

-For more information about facets see [Facet](http://www.jetbrains.com/idea/help/facet.html) and [Facet Dependencies](http://www.jetbrains.com/idea/help/available-facets-and-their-dependencies.html) in *IntelliJ IDEA* Web Help.
+For more information about facets see [Facet](http://www.jetbrains.com/idea/help/facet.html) and [Facet Dependencies](http://www.jetbrains.com/idea/help/available-facets-and-their-dependencies.html) in the *IntelliJ IDEA* Web Help.

 ## Project Structure